Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Introduction

-The author learned from Smirnov that Theorem \ref{conformalweldingunique} is immediate from known results in the literature.
+\begin{theorem} For $\kappa < 4$, in the setting of Theorem \ref{conformalwelding}, the homeomorphism $R$ from $[0_-, 0]$ to $[0,0_+]$ uniquely determines the curve $\eta_T$.
+In other words, it is almost surely the case that if $\widetilde \eta_{\tilde T}$ is any other simple curve in $\H$ such that the homeomorphism induced by its reverse Loewner flow is the same as $R$ on $[0_-, 0]$, then $\widetilde \eta_{\tilde T} = \eta_T$.
+In particular, $h$ determines $\eta_T$ almost surely. \end{theorem} \begin{proof} The author learned from Smirnov that Theorem \ref{conformalweldingunique} follows almost immediately from Theorem \ref{conformalwelding} together with known results in the literature.
 If there were a distinct candidate $\widetilde \eta_T$ with a corresponding $\widetilde f_T$, then $\phi = \widetilde f_T \circ f_T^{-1}$ --- extended from $\H$ to $\R$ by continuity, and to all of $\C$ by Schwarz reflection --- would be a non-trivial homeomorphism of $\C$ (with $\lim_{z \to \infty} \phi(z) -z = 0$) which was conformal on $\C \setminus (\eta_T \cup \bar \eta_T)$, where $\bar \eta_T$ denotes the complex conjugate of $\eta_T$.
-We need to show that no such map exists.
+Thus, to prove Theorem \ref{conformalweldingunique}, it suffices to show that no such map exists.
 In complex analysis terminology, this is equivalent by definition to showing that the curve $\eta_T \cup \bar \eta_T$ is {\em removable}.
 Rohde and Schramm showed that the complement of $\eta([0,T])$ is a.s.\ a H\"older domain for $\kappa < 4$ (see Theorem 5.2 of \cite{MR2153402}) and that $\eta$ is a.s.\ a simple curve in this setting.
 In particular, $\eta_T \cup \bar \eta_T$ is almost surely the boundary of its complement, and this complement is a H\"older domain.
 (More about H\"older continuity appears in work of Beliaev and Smirnov \cite{MR2525631} and Kang \cite{MR2257400} and Lind \cite{MR2386236}.)
 Jones and Smirnov showed generally that boundaries of H\"older domains are removable (Corollary 2 of \cite{MR1785402}).
-The same observations are used in \cite{2009arXiv0909.1003A}.
+The same observations are used in \cite{2009arXiv0909.1003A}. \end{proof}